Remember

-What is Anger and Emotional Regulation?
+What Is Anger and Emotional Regulation?

-Written by Stella W.
+Written by Stella V. Wong

 Anger is a completely normal, natural emotion that everyone feels.
 It’s a signal that something feels unfair, overwhelming or hurtful.
 Learning to understand your anger, recognize your triggers, and express it in healthy ways is called emotional regulation, and it's one of the most important skills you can develop for your mental health and relationships.